-Reported cattle prices from the AHDB are steady during the past week with GB R4L grade steers averaging at Stg 399.4 pence/kg dw (equivalent to 477.9 cent/kg dw) for the week ended 30th November.
+In Britain, trade still remains slow with large supplies to meet current demand.
+It has been noted that the extremely mild weather is contributing to the slow demand.
+Reported cattle prices from the AHDB remain steady with GB R4L grade steers averaging at Stg 373.0 pence/kg dw (equivalent to 453.0 cent/kg dw) for the week ended 1st March.